 https://www.youtube.com/watch?v=kWNr53cWfxk Sinaloa SEMEFO, a report in Spanish about abandoned corpses and no refrigeration 2016, “muerte indigna.”
 Apparently a new building has been constructed since with refrigeration.
 Note: in places of extreme humidity and heat with no refrigeration, imagine the stench.

 https://www.youtube.com/watch?v=5fNXN6XycPA According to the video, “drug dealer” tombs in Sinaloa represent the opposite kind of ending from an abandoned body left at the morgue.
-The Jardines de Humaya cemetery in Culiacán, Sinaloa, is known of its extravagant mausoleums, not all that dissimilar from the concept of the Mamluk tombs in Cairo Egypt’s City of the Dead (circa 642 AD).
-The video shows the tomb of Ignacio Coronel that apparently cost millions of dollars.
+The Jardines de Humaya cemetery in Culiacán, Sinaloa, is known for its extravagant mausoleums, not all that dissimilar from the concept of the Mamluk tombs in Cairo Egypt’s City of the Dead (circa 642 AD).
+The video shows the tomb of Ignacio Coronel that apparently cost millions of pesos or dollars.

 https://www.youtube.com/watch?v=B-mHof2axB4 According to this 2017 documentary video from Mexico City, if after three weeks no one identifies a body, it will usually end up in a communal grave.
 In another report, some bodies may go to a medical school for study.